Neehan/neehan.github.io/_pages/reading.md

 6. The Myth of Sisyphus and Other Essays - Albert Camus
 7. A History of the U.S. Economy in the 20th Century - Timothy Taylor
 8. A Confession - Leo Tolstoy
 9. The Chekhov Collection of Short Stories - Anton Chekhov
+10. The Changing World Order: Why Nations Fail - Ray Dalio

 # 2023
 1. Rhythm of War - Brandon Sanderson